-We are minded to approve the proposed treatment of non-electric operating costs set out in the Revised UT5 DAAU at Appendix 1.
+Our decision is that it would be appropriate to approve the proposed treatment of non-electric operating costs set out in the Revised UT5 DAAU.
 Relevantly, the proposed approach introduces some improved incentives for Aurizon Network to realise operating expenditure efficiencies, and to reveal efficient operating costs over time.

 The proposed treatment of the electric operating costs appears appropriate and largely consistent with the existing UT5 Undertaking approach to dealing with changes in transmission and connection costs.
-On this basis, we are minded to approve the amendments as outlined in the Revised UT5 DAAU at Appendix 1.
+On this basis, our decision is that the amendments outlined in the Revised UT5 DAAU would be appropriate to approve.